robertquitt/robertquitt.github.io/_posts/2022-03-03-optimizing-c++.md

 [nerd-sniping]: https://xkcd.com/356/

 The program in question is a backtracking solver to find optimal solutions to a game.
-In this game, you can make up to 25 moves around a grid, with 2-5 valid decisions each step.
+In this game, you can make up to 24 moves around a grid, with 1-5 valid decisions each step.
 The goal is to maximize a score by gathering items and visiting locations in the grid.
 The solver works by searching through every possible  state until the maximum score is found.
 The solver was originally implemented in python, which was very slow.
 It took over an hour for some problem scenarios.
 The original author reimplemented the solver in Java, which was much faster, but it was still too slow for solving the hardest problems.
 The original author then reimplemented the solver in C++, but the C++ implementation ended up being slower than the Java implementation.

-As a benchmark, we ran the solver against a problem scenario called "`fast1`". `fast1` had the fewest game states to search, at ~244K states.
-By contrast, the problem with the most states to search was 848M, a difference of ~3,475x.
+As a benchmark, we ran the solver against a problem scenario called "`fast1`". `fast1` had the fewest game states to search, at ~274K states.
+By contrast, the problem with the most states to search was 848M, about ~3,000x more states.
 Solving the `fast1` scenario took 1.6 seconds to solve in the Java implementation, while the C++ implementation took 3.5 seconds, a slowdown of ~2x!

 The first thing that came to mind is pass-by-value vs. pass-by-reference.
 Java passes objects by reference, while C++ typically objects by value, meaning that the entire object gets copied rather than just a pointer.
 This could explain part of the performance loss.

 There were many possible approaches to improving performance.
 In order to focus on impactful optimizations, I used a profiler.
-I hadn't worked on much C++ performance profiling before, but I used a tool called callgrind in order to gather profiling data.
+I hadn't worked on much C++ performance profiling before.
+Over the course of this project I learned how to use a profiling tool called callgrind.

 ## Callgrind

-To use callgrind, I used `valgrind --tool=callgrind ./solve.sh`
+To use callgrind, I ran `valgrind --tool=callgrind ./build/solve_game ...`.

-Callgrind adds a very high runtime overhead (my test ran ~70x slower), in order to get instruction count accurate, function-level profiling results.
+Callgrind adds a very high runtime overhead (~70x slowdown in my case) in order to get instruction count accurate, function-level profiling results.
 One of the benefits of callgrind is that running the same code with the same parameters gives you the same results.
-So, you can rely on these numbers for measuring performance.
+This makes callgrind a reliable tool for gathering performance data.

 By default, the results are written in a file called `callgrind.out.$pid`, where `$pid` is the pid of the program that you are profiling.

-In order to read these result files, you need to call `callgrind_annotate`.
+In order to read these files, you need to use `callgrind_annotate`.
 This is what the output looks like.
-It's hard to read at first, but I'll walk through how to read this.

 ```
 --------------------------------------------------------------------------------